Skip to content

 • Aero-engine production — domestic with FEZ-anchored foreign-partnership content

-• Missile and munitions production — air-launched cruise missiles, air-to-air missiles, precision-guided munitions
+• Missile and munitions production — air-launched cruise missiles, air-to-air missiles, precision-guided munitions (Confederal Electronics and Missile Systems)

 The industrial base provides substantial domestic supply for the Confederal Air Force.
-The principal external dependencies are in specific high-end electronics and precision-munition categories.
+The principal external dependencies are specific high-end electronics and precision-munition categories.

 Equipment